 This is not an exhaustive list.

 There are many other types of personal injury claims that our firm can litigate on your behalf, from commercial vehicle accidents to workplace accidents.
-To learn more about when you can file a personal injury lawsuit for your case, continue reading and speak with an experienced Bucks County personal injury attorney.
+To learn more about when you can file a personal injury lawsuit for your case, continue reading and speak with an experienced Bucks County slip and fall attorney.

 Statute of Limitations for a Personal Injury Lawsuit in Bucks County, PA